Other pages about the topic: Accounting

 Our focus for training development for fiscal years 2021 and 2022 includes:

 The State Administrative and Accounting Manual (SAAM) contains statewide policies and procedures and are the minimum requirements that state agencies must meet.
 The Office of Financial Management is required by the Budget and Accounting Act (RCW 43.88.160) to establish a Generally Accepted Accounting Principles (GAAP)-based accounting system and procedures, as necessary, to provide for accountability of the state's assets and compliance to its laws and regulations.
+All agencies of the state of Washington must comply with this manual, unless otherwise exempted by statute.

 The Foundation Data Model (FDM) is a multi-dimensional data structure that serves as the backbone for transaction processing and reporting done within Workday.
 Its structure maximizes reporting capabilities.
 The FDM will replace the existing chart of accounts when Phase 1A, Core Financials, goes live in June 2022.